YLMstring/Prestige-Plus/README.md

 ### [Umbral Agent Class](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/s-z/umbral-agent/)
 #### Homebrew Options:
 - Endless Gaze: a mythic ability to use Unnerving Gaze for free!
+- Shadow Jump: You can choose any feat from the dimentional feat chain instead!
+This requires [Microscopic Content Expansion mod](https://github.com/alterasc/MicroscopicContentExpansion/), which requires [TabletopTweaks-Core](https://github.com/Vek17/TabletopTweaks-Core).
+If you don't want these feats, my mod doesn't require anything, as the original feature will still be there.
+- Extra Shadow Jump: This is a homebrew feat that gives you 4 extra uses of Shadow Jump ability and you can take it as soon as umbral agent level 1!

 ### New Style Feats